Did you know you could be in violation of privacy laws, simply by hosting your website on servers that are physically

-Data sovereignty is required by the Canadian Privacy Act and PIPEDA (Personal Information Protection and Electronic Documents Act).
+Data sovereignty (or disclosure) is required by the Canadian Privacy Act and PIPEDA (Personal Information Protection and Electronic Documents Act).
 In addition to federal laws, there are Provincial laws that also restrict the movement of personal data.
 Laws may also vary according to the type of business you have or what sector it’s in.

 What it all comes down to is this: you are responsible for protecting any and all information collected from Canadians by your company, and you will be held liable and accountable for it.

 As the laws catch up with digital privacy and data security issues, storing data outside of Canada will become more complicated and enforcement will become standard.
 For example, some privacy changes came into force on November 1st, 2018.
 The Office of the Privacy Commissioner is also tackling specific scenarios, such as the legal purchase of Cannabis in Canada and how this data may be accessed by other countries, resulting in denial of entry.

 Clearly, the safest way to ensure compliance, now and in the future, is to choose a website host with data centres physically located on Canadian soil.